justinrgarrard/world-of-naevis.net/data/archetypes/wizard_tower.md

 # Wizard: Tower Mage

-_Tower Mages are recluses that practice their arts in isolation.
-They may be magic craftsmen, arcane theorists, ward carvers, or others whose spellcasting requires exceptional technique and efficiency._

-#### Weave Glamour

-When you take this archetype at 2nd level, you gain the ability to cast [Silent Image](../srd_spells/detect_magic) at-will.
-You do not need to prepare it or expend a spell slot when casting it.
+_Tower Mages are wizards who devote themselves to understanding the fundamental mechanics of magic.
+They are able to cast cantrips more efficiently and more flexibly than other mages.
+Many fund their research by operating scroll scribing ateliers._

-#### Subtle Cantrip
+#### Subtle Cast

 Beginning at 2nd level, when you cast a cantrip, you can do so without any verbal or somatic components.

 #### Quick Cast

-At 6th level, you can cast a cantrip or spell that normally requires an action by using a bonus action.
+At 2nd level, you can cast a cantrip that normally requires an action by using a bonus action.
 You must take a short or long rest before using this feature again.

+#### Fundamentals

+At 6th level, you learn two additional wizard cantrips.

 #### Pocket Cast